RTXteam/RTX-KG2/README.md

 and all of the intermediate JSON files that the build system creates will have `-test` appended to the filename before the usual filename suffix (`.json`).

-### Option 2: build KG2 in parallel (about 54 hours) directly on an Ubuntu system: (NOT CURRENTLY WORKING, see Issue 694)
+### Build Option 2: build KG2 in parallel (about 54 hours) directly on an Ubuntu system: (NOT CURRENTLY WORKING, see Issue 694)

 <!-- (1)-(5) Follow steps (1) through (5) from Option 1 -->